rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

 1. Create a coverage report (or many of them) using your favorite coverage tracer (see [[Coverage tracers]] for examples)
 2. Configure your project to point to the report and rerun the analysis

 Three types of test coverage are supported:  _Unit_, _Integration_ and _Overall_ coverage.
-Use one of the following configuration properties dependent of the coverage type (see also [[Configuration]] for details):
+Use one of the following configuration properties dependent of the coverage type (see also [[Supported configuration properties]] for details):

 * **sonar.cxx.coverage.reportPath** for unit test coverage
 * **sonar.cxx.coverage.itReportPath** for integration test coverage